 Titanium is light and strong and has greater corrosion resistance than stainless steel.
 However, there are some potential limitations.
 Titanium alloys may have insufficient bending fatigue resistance when subjected to constantly shifting loads.
 The titanium also doesnā€™t stand up as well to friction and wear when used for replacement joints.
 And there have been issues of blood clots forming on arterial stents made of titanium.

-titanium bone screws
+Titanium bone screws

 4. Cobalt Chrome